 Pre-Surgery Total Knee Replacement Physical Therapy in Mechanicsville, MO

-- Improves Flexibility: Increased flexibility improves recovery, enabling for easier manipulation and mobilization post-surgery.
+- Improves Flexibility: Increased flexibility improves recovery, allowing for simpler manipulation and mobilization after the surgery.

 - Educates Patients: Understanding the recovery process, exercises, and the use of assistive devices before surgery reduces post-operative anxiety.